Privacy Risk Management policies

-When creating a policy directly from a template, most settings will be chosen for you automatically to help you get up and running quickly.
+When you create a policy directly from a template, most settings are chosen for you automatically to help you get up and running quickly.
 Follow these steps to create a policy with default settings using one of our templates:

-In the Microsoft Purview compliance center, find Priva Privacy Risk Management in the left navigation and select Policies.
+In the Microsoft Purview compliance portal, find Priva Privacy Risk Management in the left navigation and select Policies.

 Select Create a policy at the upper right corner of the screen, which displays a flyout pane listing all policy creation options.

 Find the type of policy you want to create and in its card, select Create.

 A flyout pane contains policy details.
 Selecting View settings will show the default settings.
 You can edit settings from here, which takes you into the guided process outlined below.
 To continue creating your policy using the default settings, enter a descriptive name, then select Create policy.

 Your policy will be created and you'll find it listed on your Policies page.